Jumeirah Group opens first luxury resort in Oman

-Jumeirah Muscat Bay to welcome guests from 30 June 2022, offering a haven of tranquillity, exceptional dining and the perfect setting to discover adventurous Oman

-Muscat, Oman: Jumeirah Group, the global luxury hospitality company and a member of Dubai Holding, further expands its international portfolio with the unveiling of an exceptional new resort in the Middle East – Jumeirah Muscat Bay.
+Jumeirah Group, the global luxury hospitality company and a member of Dubai Holding, has expanded its international portfolio with the unveiling of an exceptional new resort in the Middle East – Jumeirah Muscat Bay.

 Nestled within the secluded cove of Bandar Jissah between the Hajar mountains and Gulf of Oman, just 15 minutes from the capital Muscat, Jumeirah Muscat Bay will offer a true sense of serenity and escapism.
 With sea, mountains and a historic city on its doorstep, it is the ideal spot to disconnect and spend blissful days on the beach, explore the great outdoors via an array of adventurous wellbeing experiences, or venture out to discover the Sultanate’s rich history.